FreeAndFair/v4/README.md

 To participate in an election in Denmark today, a voter:

 1. goes to their assigned polling place,
-2. identifies him/herself using a voter card that was mailed to them in the preceeding weeks,3. is handed a paper ballot,
+2. identifies him/herself using a voter card that was mailed to them in the preceding weeks,
+3. is handed a paper ballot,
 4. goes into a private polling booth,
 5. uses a pencil to mark the ballot in a single location to indicate their vote,
 6. folds the completed ballot to hide their mark,